selvinortiz/craft.patrol/README.md

 ![Plugin Settings](etc/settings.png)

 ## Tips
-1. To authorize services such as beanstalk that use an **IP range** rather than a single known IP, you can do the following...
+1. To authorize services such as beanstalk you can do the following...
 	- Find beanstalk/service IP range: `50.31.189.108 – 50.31.189.122`
 	- Add a partial IP to the authorized list: `50.31.189.1 or 50.31.189.1**`
 2. To force SSL on the CP, just click on the button provided or at `/{cpTrigger}` to the secure section list.